daveabrock/daveabrock.github.io/_posts/2020-09-04-boost-code-quality-ndepend.markdown

 ## Query code with the CQLinq syntax

 NDepend offers Code Query LINQ (CQLinq) to query .NET code through the use of LINQ queries.
 If you want greater control of the metrics, or want a one-off result, it's a great capability.
+You can use any C# LINQ syntax.

 Let's say I want to find any methods where the cyclomatic complexity is greater than 10.